Addy0606/imdbdataset/README.md

 Aim: To compare the metrics of the two different models and plot the confusion matrix and training/test performance plots.

 **Logistic Regression**:

+Reason to use: Simplicity: Easy to implement and interpret.
+Speed: Very fast to train even for high-dimensional datasets.

 This model works well with large datasets and provides solid results.